General Weak Limit for Kahler-Ricci Flow: Introduction

+remains in the K\"ahler cone of $X$, i.e., the open convex cone in the cohomology space $H^2(X; \mathbb{R})\cap H^{1,1}(X; \mathbb{C})$ consisting of all K\"ahler classes of $X$.
+Thus if we define {\it the time of singularity}

+the (classic) solution for the flow exists in $[0, T)$.
+For convenience, we apply the convention of $e^{-\infty}=0$.

+If $K_X=-c_1(X)$ is K\"ahler, then $T=\infty$ and it's known that this flow always converges smoothly to the K\"ahler-Einstein metric for any $\omega_0$ (in any K\"ahler class).
+This is the non-degenerate case in \cite{t-znote} or more explicitly in \cite{thesis}.

+Otherwise, there has to be (metric) singularities developed for the flow metric $\widetilde\omega(t)$ as $t\to T$ because $[\omega_T]$ is on the boundary of the K\"ahler cone for $X$ (and no longer K\"ahler).
+The corresponding cases of $T<\infty$ and $T=\infty$ are naturally called the cases of finite and infinite time singularities respectively.

+Of course, the analysis of various metric singularities when approaching the time of singularity is crucial in understanding and dealing with the singularities for applications, for example, in order to carry out Tian's Program.
+For this purpose, it's useful to justify the existence and uniqueness of the limit, which provides the sole object for further discussion of regularity.
+For the uniqueness problem, the consideration in the weak sense is even more favorable.

-In general, as shown in Tian's survey \cite {tian-survey}, one has a sequential limit as $t\to T$ in the weak (i.e. current) sense, noticing that the argument there works for $T=\infty$ for our version of K\"ahler-Ricci flow because $\omega_t$ is uniformly controlled as form even when $T=\infty$.
-Normalization of the metric potential $u$ is performed to achieve the limit, and it's also conjectured there that the sequential limit is unique.
-We attack this topic by studying $u$ itself along the flow without normalization.
-If the flow limit exists, then the sequential limit is unique.
+In general, as shown in Tian's survey \cite{tian-survey}, we always have a sequential weak limit for $\widetilde\omega(t)$ as $t\to T$ in the weak (i.e., current) sense.
+Let's point out that the argument in \cite{tian-survey} also works when $T=\infty$ for our version of the K\"ahler-Ricci flow because $\omega_t$ is uniformly controlled as form even if $T=\infty$.
+Normalization of the metric potential $u$ is performed in that work to achieve the sequential limit, and it's conjectured there that the sequential limit is actually unique, i.e., independent of the sequence chosen.

+This is the original motivation of this work.
+We attack this problem by studying the metric potential $u$ itself along the flow without normalization.
+If the flow limit exists, then the sequential limit is unique for sure.

+In this work, we focus on the finite time singularity case, i.e., $T<\infty$, where we have the complete answer in the following theorem.